ZJunBo/RS/README.md

 This repository highly depends on the <a href="https://github.com/Junjue-Wang/LoveDA">LoveDA</a> and  <a href="https://github.com/lslrh/CPSL">CPSL</a>.
 We thank the authors for their great work and clean code.
 Appreciate it!
+LoveDA and ISPRS datasets can be downloaded via links  <a href="https://zenodo.org/records/5706578">LoveDA</a> and  <a href="https://github.com/te-shi/MUCSS">LoveDA</a>, respectively

 ## Getting Started